benkozi/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/AQM.rst

 How to Run the MM Evaluation
 ------------------------------

 To run the evaluation suite, a user will need to follow these steps.
 Depending on the MM packages, tasks, and forecast window duration, the jobs can be computationally demanding.
 Per the usual HPC recommendations, start small and scale as needed.
+The documentation here contains a high-level overview.
+Users are encouraged to visit https://github.com/NOAA-EPIC/AQM-Eval/wiki/aqm%E2%80%90mm%E2%80%90eval for a more thorough documentation on the MM evaluation wrapper.

 Install the ``aqm-eval`` Anaconda environment
 +++++++++++++++++++++++++++++++++++++++++++++++